CatalogueOfLife/coldp/README.md

 #### ID
 Unique name identifier that is referred to elsewhere via `nameID`.

+#### sourceID
+Optional identifier for the source this record came from as listed in the metadata.yaml

 #### basionymID
 Identifier of the name which is the original combination of this name.
 Also known as the basionym or protonym.
 Contrary to the strict basionym definition it is recommended to populate this field also for original names which should point to itself.